 Please sign our new petition, urging our Santa Cruz City Council to accept the plan developed by METRO staff to offer free bus passes to all workers in Downtown Santa Cruz.
 A link to this new petition is here.

-March 3, 2018: Please read what Santa Cruz downtown business owners have to say about the plan to build a new five-level garage (with a new library on the ground floor).
+Read what Santa Cruz downtown business owners have to say about the plan to build a new five-level garage (with a new library on the ground floor).
 The link to this new page is here.

 We have upgraded our presentation of videos by the renowned planner and architect Peter Calthorpe.
 Calthorpe describes key decisions that have resulted in livable and safe communities, and in reduced vehicle miles traveled per household.
 His primary example is Portland, Oregon.
 The three videos are short, and relevant for our times and our community.
 Have a look at them.
 They are excellent.
 Just click on this link.

 We have posted two opinion pieces—one by Paul Schoellhamer that appeared in the Sentinel, and the other by George Dondero that appeared in the Aptos Times, the Scotts Valley Times and the Capitola Times—explaining why tearing up the tracks is a bad idea.
 To read them, click here.

-Top 10 Reasons to Build the Rail Trail” Created by Friends of the Rail & Trail and the Land Trust of Santa Cruz County and sponsored by seven other Santa Cruz County organizations, it's a good one, and at only a minute and 19 seconds, easy to view.
+Top 10 Reasons to Build the Rail Trail.
+A new video created by Friends of the Rail & Trail and the Land Trust of Santa Cruz County and sponsored by seven other Santa Cruz County organizations, it's a good one, and at only a minute and 19 seconds, easy to view.
 Click here to watch it.